By Tom Telford

 The group meeting began at 2:00 PM.

-Total attendance was 37 people, with one guest.
+Total attendance was 57 people, with the speaker.

 President Tom welcomed the members and gave the treasurer’s report.

-The winner of the monthly drawing for a certificate to the Bookworms Café was Sue S.
+The winner of the monthly drawing for a certificate to the Bookworms Café was Kate V.

 The meeting adjourned at 3:00 PM.